Zeroes of quaternionic modular forms and central $L$-values: Introduction

-In \cite{me:cong2}, we observed that the local signs of $\phi$ can force $\phi$ to be 0 on certain ideal classes.
+In \cite{me:cong2}, we observed that the local signs of $\phi$ force $\phi$ to be 0 on certain ideal classes.
 We call such zeroes trivial zeroes, and study them in \cref{sec:triv0}.
 In particular, if the product of all local signs is $-1$, which corresponds to $\phi$ having root number $-1$, then one necessarily has trivial zeroes.
 We estimate the number of trivial zeroes, and give a precise formula in the case of prime level.
-On the other hand, if all signs are $+1$, then there are no trivial zeroes.
-If $N$ is prime, so there is only one local sign, we thus have a complete answer to when and how many trivial zeroes there are for any eigenform.
-When $N$ is not prime, the situation is more complicated but we give exact criteria for sign patterns to have trivial zeroes.
-See \cref{prop36} for explicit criteria when $N$ is odd.
+If all signs are $+1$, then there are no trivial zeroes.
+If $N$ is prime, so that there is only one local sign, we thus have a complete answer to when and how many trivial zeroes there are for any eigenform.
+When $N$ is not prime, the situation is more complicated but we give criteria for sign patterns to induce trivial zeroes.
+See \cref{prop36} for necessary and sufficient criteria when $N$ is odd.

 Using a combination of numerics and heuristics, we make the following conjectures.
 Let $\Sq_r$ denote the positive squarefree integers with exactly $r \ge 1$ prime factors, and $\Sq_r(X) = \{ N \in \Sq_r : N < X \}$.
 For each $N \in \Sq_\odd : = \bigcup_{r \, \odd} \Sq_r$, we choose a maximal order $\calO_N$ in the definite quaternion algebra $B_N$ of discriminant $N$.
 For each $N$, there are a finite number of choices for $\calO_N$ up to isomorphism, but this choice does not affect the values of the eigenforms in $S(\calO_N)$ (see \cref{lem1}).